worst foods and drinks for migraines

 Beating Migraines: A Look at Dietary Triggers and Effective Treatments

-In this article, we will explore the 10 worst foods and drinks for migraines, the causes behind their impact, prevention strategies and treatments like Nurtec ODT orally disintegrating tablets, a prescription medicine that is used to treat migraines in adults.
+Migraines can be a debilitating issue that interrupts your daily life.
+In this article, we will explore the 10 worst foods and drinks for migraines, the causes behind their impact, prevention strategies and treatments like ZAVZPRET (zavegepant), a migraine nasal spray that helps control your migraine pain.

 Worst Foods & Drinks for Migraines

-Migraine attacks can be triggered by a combination of genetic, environmental and lifestyle factors.
+A combination of genetic, environmental and lifestyle factors can trigger migraine attacks.
 Among these, certain foods and drinks have been identified as common culprits due to their ability to trigger migraines.
 Here are some of the common food triggers.

 1. Tyramine-rich Foods